howdyai/botkit-starter-facebook/readme.md

 }
 ```

-Continue your journey to becoming a champion botmaster by [reading the Botkit Studio SDK documentation here.](https://github.com/howdyai/botkit/blob/master/docs/readme-studio.md)

 ### Customize Storage

 By default, the starter kit uses a simple file-system based storage mechanism to record information about the teams and users that interact with the bot.
 While this is fine for development, or use by a single team, most developers will want to customize the code to use a real database system.

-There are [Botkit plugins for all the major database systems](https://github.com/howdyai/botkit/blob/master/docs/readme-middlewares.md#storage-modules) which can be enabled with just a few lines of code.
+There are [Botkit plugins for all the major database systems](https://botkit.ai/docs/readme-middlewares.md#storage-modules) which can be enabled with just a few lines of code.

 We have enabled our [Mongo middleware]() for starters in this project.
 To use your own Mongo database, just fill out `MONGO_URI` in your `.env` file with the appropriate information.
 For tips on reading and writing to storage, [check out these medium posts](https://botkit.groovehq.com/knowledge_base/categories/build-a-bot)

 # Developer & Support Community

-You can find full documentation for Botkit on our [GitHub page](https://github.com/howdyai/botkit/blob/master/readme.md).
-Botkit Studio users can access the [Botkit Studio Knowledge Base](https://botkit.groovehq.com/help_center) for help in managing their account.
+You can find full documentation for Botkit on our [Docs site](https://botkit.ai/docs/).

 ###  Need more help?
 * Glitch allows users to ask the community for help directly from the editor!
 For more information on raising your hand, [read this blog post.](https://medium.com/glitch/just-raise-your-hand-how-glitch-helps-aa6564cb1685)